lostdemeter/truthspace_lcm/README.md

 # TruthSpace LCM

-**Language-Code Model** - A natural language to code system that uses geometric knowledge encoding to translate human requests into executable Python and Bash code.
+**Language-Code Model** - A natural language to code system that uses φ-based geometric knowledge encoding to translate human requests into executable Python and Bash code.

 ## Features

+- **φ-Based Semantic Encoding** - Uses the golden ratio (φ) as the fundamental anchor for positioning knowledge in geometric space
 - **Natural Language Understanding** - Describe what you want in plain English
 - **Multi-Step Task Planning** - Complex tasks are automatically decomposed into steps
 - **Python Code Generation** - Generate complete, runnable Python scripts
 - **Bash Command Generation** - Generate shell commands for file/system operations
+- **SQLite Knowledge Database** - Fast, ACID-compliant storage with optimized vector queries
 - **Safe Execution** - Code runs in isolated environments with timeout protection
-- **Output Validation** - Verify results match expectations
-- **Error Diagnosis** - Intelligent error messages with fix suggestions
+- **Autonomous Learning** - System can learn new commands and expand its knowledge base

 ## Installation